 Mr. Tilson Thomas has been an active composer throughout his career and is represented by G. Schirmer.
 In 1991, he and the New World Symphony were presented in a series of benefit concerts for UNICEF in the United States, featuring Audrey Hepburn as narrator of his work From the Diary of Anne Frank, which was commissioned by UNICEF.
 This piece has since been translated and performed in many languages worldwide.
 In August 1995, he led the Pacific Music Festival Orchestra in the premiere of his composition Shówa/Shoáh, commemorating the 50th anniversary of the bombing of Hiroshima.
 His vocal music includes settings of poetry by Walt Whitman and Emily Dickinson, which were premiered by Thomas Hampson and Renée Fleming, respectively.

 His song cycle Four Preludes on Playthings of the Wind, a setting of Carl Sandburg’s poem, was premiered in 2016 by the New World Symphony, which also gave the New York premiere as part of Mr. Tilson Thomas’s second Carnegie Hall Perspectives series.
-His first Carnegie Hall Perspectives series also included performances of his own compositions, including featuring Island Music for four marimbas and percussion, Notturno for solo flute and strings and new settings of poems by Rainer Maria Rilke.
-His complete six-part song cycle Rilke Songs receives its world premiere during the San Francisco Symphony’s 2019–20 season, and he subsequently conducts the work at the Cleveland Orchestra.
+His first Carnegie Hall Perspectives series also featured performances of his own compositions, including featuring Island Music for four marimbas and percussion, Notturno for solo flute and strings and new settings of poems by Rainer Maria Rilke.
+His complete six-part song cycle Meditations on Rilke received its world premiere during the San Francisco Symphony’s 2019–20 season, and he subsequently conducted the work at the Cleveland Orchestra.
 Additional compositions include Street Song for brass instruments; Agnegram, an overture for orchestra; and Urban Legend, a concerto for contrabassoon that was premiered by the San Francisco Symphony.

-In June 2020, SFS Media releases an album of works composed by Mr. Tilson Thomas and performed by the San Francisco Symphony during the 2018–20 seasons.
-The collection features live concert recordings of From the Diary of Anne Frank, narrated by mezzo-soprano Isabel Leonard, Rilke Songs, sung by mezzo-soprano Sasha Cooke and bass-baritone Ryan McKinny, and Street Song.
+In June 2020, SFS Media released an album of works composed by Mr. Tilson Thomas and performed by the San Francisco Symphony during the 2018–20 seasons.
+The collection features live concert recordings of From the Diary of Anne Frank, narrated by mezzo-soprano Isabel Leonard, and Meditations on Rilke, sung by mezzo-soprano Sasha Cooke and bass-baritone Ryan McKinny.

 Mr. Tilson Thomas co-founded the New World Symphony in Miami Beach as an orchestral academy dedicated to preparing gifted graduates of distinguished music programs for leadership roles in classical music.
 As Artistic Director, he works with NWS Fellows to further their artistic development in performance and their professional development.
 Of the more than 1,100 alumni of the New World Symphony, 90% maintain careers in music, often as musicians or administrators in major orchestras.
 The New World Symphony has long been at the forefront of developments in the arts and education.
 Since 2011, the campus of the New World Symphony has been the technologically advanced, Frank Gehry-designed New World Center.

-Mr. Tilson Thomas’s tenure as Music Director of the San Francisco Symphony has been a period of significant growth and heightened international recognition for the orchestra.
-In addition to his continued exploration of the standard repertoire with the SFS, he has led the orchestra in championing and cultivating relationships with today’s leading composers, generating awareness and appreciation of American Maverick composers of the 20th century and enriching the concert experience through semi-staged performances.
-He has also led the orchestra in numerous summer festivals and tours of Europe, the United States and East Asia.
-As SFS Music Director Laureate starting in 2020, he will continue to lead the orchestra in four weeks of concerts each season, as well as in special projects.
+Mr. Tilson Thomas’s tenure as Music Director of the San Francisco Symphony was a period of significant growth and heightened international recognition for the orchestra.
+In addition to his continued exploration of the standard repertoire with the SFS, he led the orchestra in championing and cultivating relationships with today’s leading composers, generating awareness and appreciation of American Maverick composers of the 20th century and enriching the concert experience through semi-staged performances.
+He also led the orchestra in numerous summer festivals and tours of Europe, the United States and Asia.
+As SFS Music Director Laureate, he continues to lead the orchestra in four weeks of concerts each season, as well as in special projects.

 As Principal Conductor of the London Symphony Orchestra, Mr. Tilson Thomas led the orchestra on regular tours in Europe, the United States and Japan, as well as to the Salzburg Festival.
 In London he and the orchestra have mounted major festivals focusing on the music of Steve Reich, George Gershwin, Johannes Brahms, Toru Takemitsu, Nikolai Rimsky-Korsakov and the School of St. Petersburg, Claude Debussy and Gustav Mahler.
 As Conductor Laureate of the LSO, he continues to lead the orchestra in concerts in London and on tour.
 His 70th birthday was celebrated by the orchestra with a concert he conducted at Buckingham Palace before the Queen of England.